CBL2C/Portfolio_Google/readme.md

 A Google clone.
-Made with just HTMl and CSS.
+Made with just HTML and CSS.